 The Game Genie code PENNGLAA re-enables an earlier version of the international title menu on the Japanese version of the game.
 It seems that the title for the game was going to be "Revenge of the Dragons" at some point.
 The Game Genie code AANNAIEA-AENNGLEA re-enables the Japanese version of the title menu for the international versions of the game.

 Glitched Copyright Screen

-The Game Genie code PAKNYAAA re-enables the copyright screen from NES versions of the game, but because of incorrect CHR bank settings, the text displayed becomes Japanese gibberish.
+The Game Genie code PAKNYAAA re-enables the copyright screen from international versions of the game, but because of incorrect CHR bank settings, the text displayed becomes Japanese gibberish.
 You can decipher what was meant to be written by simply replacing the kana for the corresponding Roman character in alphabetical order (e.g. あううしあけす=ACCLAIM).
-Note that the screen in this version has different colors.
+Also, the text palette is different from the one in the final international versions.

 The Game Genie code PEKOYGAA re-enables the difficulty limits in the Japanese version.
-Messages for both difficulties are mostly similar to the final US version, with two differences: 1) they call you "DRAGONS", instead of "DOUBLE DRAGONS"; and 2) the exclamation mark next to the phrase "GOOD LUCK" (!) has been replaced with a copyright symbol (©).
+Messages for both difficulties are mostly similar to the ones in the final international versions, with two differences: 1) they call you "DRAGONS", instead of "DOUBLE DRAGONS"; and 2) the exclamation mark next to the phrase "GOOD LUCK" (!) has been replaced with a Copyright symbol (©).